Jay4869/NYC-Taxi-FHV-Project/README.md

 # Data

-The [raw trips data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from the NYC Taxi & Limousine Commission totally contains about 400+ millions of taxi and for-hire vehicle (Uber, Lyft, Via) trips originating in New York City from **2018-01-01** to **2018-12-31**.
+The [FHV trips data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from the NYC Taxi & Limousine Commission totally contains about 400+ millions of taxi and for-hire vehicle (Uber, Lyft, Via) trips originating in New York City from **2018-01-01** to **2018-12-31**.
+Note: the taxi trips data is also stored in BigQuery, but FHV data is not completed.

 The [NYC Taxi Zones map](https://data.cityofnewyork.us/Transportation/NYC-Taxi-Zones/d3c5-ddgc) is provided by TLC and published to NYC Open Data, which stores the information how Taxi zones are defined.